wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Select the option to Try a demo of an example end-user experience.
    Use the web chat interface to interact with the bot.

-1. View the Python Jupyter notebook
+Run the Python Jupyter notebook

    https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/11%20-%20QnA%20Bot.ipynb